kamilwylegala/immutable-setter/README.md

 ## Usage

 1. Add `wither` field to your class.
 2. Assign `new Wither($this, ["arg1", "arg2"])` to this field and provide constructor schema with proper order of arguments.
+You can also skip second argument and let `Wither` resolve constructor arguments automatically.
 3. Add public `withArg1` method to your class and put:
 ```
 return $this->wither->getInstance("arg1", $newArg1)